elephantsneverforget/flow_checkout/readme.md

 # 🌊 Flow Checkout Data Layer Script

 Flow is an international checkout.
-Integrating our data layer is easy!!
+Integrating our data layer is easy!

 1. Create a snippet in the clients theme called `flow-checkout-tracking.liquid`